usaid-cs/yesterday-i-learned/random.md

 1. Sleep is when many of the adrenal hormones (glucocorticoids, epinephrine) are replenished.
 Without sleep there is a lack of these hormones.
 These hormones also police blood pressure, without enough the veins sag, causing the dark color (the blue combines w skin tone to create dark).
 1. A 'nightcap' is a drink you consume right before going to bed.
 It is rumoured to improve sleeping.
 1. That thing people pull you with on two wheels is called the [rickshaw][wikipedia 33].
-1. [Code coverage][wikipedia 34] actually means "test coverage", how much code your tests are covering.
+1. [Code coverage][wikipedia 34] means "test coverage", how much code your tests are covering.
 This is also the reason why all your code has 0 code coverage.
 1. [Chicken and pork in Ontario don't have added growth hormones][eatrightontario].
 1. By [dipping your nose into beer head][reddit 14], the foam disintegrates because of your nose grease.
 1. You have this sinking feeling in your stomach when you are stressed because [blood is leaving it][reddit 15].